Body Inflation

 Overview

 Body inflation is an erotic or aesthetic fascination with the idea of a body, or a body part, being inflated, swollen, or rounded, as if filled with air, gas, water, or some fantastical substance until it balloons to exaggerated, cartoonish proportions.
-It belongs to a wider family of transformation interests and is overwhelmingly expressed through fiction, illustration, animation, and digital media rather than any literal physiological event.
+Also called an inflation or expansion fetish, it belongs to a wider family of transformation interests and is overwhelmingly expressed through fiction, illustration, animation, and digital media rather than any literal physiological event.
 It is not a recognised clinical paraphilia, and it is benign when confined to fantasy media and consenting adults.
 This article traces its internet-native origins, how it is expressed, and how it sits among adjacent "expansion" fantasies.

 History & origins